Facelift Surgery (Rhytidectomy) Cost and Procedure Guide

 6 to 9 months

-A facelift (rhytidectomy) can give you a more youthful, rejuvenated appearance.
-As we age, our skin gradually loses its elasticity and our facial muscles slacken.
+A facelift (rhytidectomy) can give patients a more youthful, rejuvenated appearance.
+As we age, our skin gradually loses its elasticity, and our facial muscles slacken.
 This creates the appearance of wrinkled, sagging skin, especially on the face.
 Lifestyle factors such as sun exposure, smoking and stress can also contribute to these changes.
 This can affect confidence and make patients look older than they feel.
 Thus, a facelift aims to restore the vitality in facial appearance.